chantalsantos7/dfa-challenge-1-airport/docs/domain-models-test-plan.md

 # Domain Models and Test Plan

-- A representation of the airport is needed in the software that defines the maximum capacity of the number of planes that can be at the airport at any one time
-  - This capacity should have the ability to be overridden as appropriate
-- Air Traffic Controllers need to be able to:
-  - Instruct a plane to land at an airport if the airport is not full and the plane is not already at the airport
-  - Instruct a plane to take off from an airport as long as it is currently at the airport

 ## User Stories

 1. As an air traffic controller, I want to be able to see the capacity of the airport at any one time, so I know the number of planes that can land at the airport